How Does Changing IMEI Affect Your Security?

 ChatMail ensures there’s no possible way for the contents of your phone to get leaked by plugging any potential vulnerability that isn’t completely guarded by encryption.
 For instance, our Tamper Proof feature lets users set optional duress passwords.
 If your phone gets stolen or misplaced and somebody tries to enter the wrong password too often, all your sensitive information will be deleted from the device instantly.

-Self-Destructing Messages get destroyed on both devices, and content (messages, pictures, and notes) marked to self-destruct can’t be favorited, forwarded, or saved.
+Self-Destructing Messages get destroyed on both devices.
+Messages and pictures marked to self-destruct can’t be favorited, forwarded, or saved.
 The Notebook Lock Screen lets users make a custom pin for two-factor authentication.

 Tamper Proof Servers, No Plain Text